Knowing how to call muntjac deer is a useful skill for the stalker, says Graham Downing

-We are all familiar, of course, with the muntjac’s bark.
+We all know the muntjac’s ‘bark’.
 However, it is not the bark that is of value in calling this little deer, but the rather plaintive bleat or squeal made by the muntjac fawn when it is threatened by danger.

 Adult muntjac are feisty in defence of their offspring, and if they should hear a fawn in distress, then they will come to challenge and see off whatever it is that is threatening their young.

-There is no obvious seasonality to the effectiveness of calling muntjac.
-Because breeding is year-round, it can work at any time from autumn right through to high summer, though it is in the autumn and winter months, when the woodland ground cover is thinnest, that muntjac are easiest to spot.
+Muntjac breed all year round so calling works from autumn right through to high summer.
+However it is in the autumn and winter months, when the woodland ground cover is thinnest, that muntjac are easiest to spot.